Vector VTOL drone transforms into Scorpion tricopter

 When flying forward as the Vector, the aircraft has a top speed of 25 meters per second (90 km/h or 56 mph) and a flight time of up to two hours per charge of its four lithium-ion batteries.
 As the Scorpion, those figures drop to a top speed of 15 m/s (54 km/h or 34 mph) and a maximum flight time of 45 minutes.
 Because the batteries are heated, they keep working at ambient temperatures down to -20 ºC (-4 ºF).

 In either configuration, the drone can fly autonomously or by remote control, with an AES-encrypted mesh IP link transmitting video from a detachable gimbal-mounted nose camera up to a range of over 15 km (9 miles).
 That link also allows for real-time remote control over the same distance.

 The Vector/Scorpion is intended primarily for military use, with some of its other possible applications including search and rescue, criminal pursuit, border patrol, and traffic investigation.
-It's briefly demonstrated in the animated video below.

 Source: Quantum Systems